sendgrid/docs/source/User_Guide/Transactional_Templates/Using_handlebars.md

 Substitution
 {% endanchor %}

-There are four main types of substitutions:
+There are 4 main types of substitutions:

 - [Basic replacement](#-Basic-replacement)
 - [Text only replacement](#-Text-only-replacement)